|Guided tours:||self guided|

 Please check rates and details directly with the companies in question if you need more recent info.

-Cheddar Gorge is the most prominent gorge in great Britain.
-The name Cheddar stands for cheese, and the gorge is the place wher it is produced.
+Cheddar Gorge is the most prominent gorge in Great Britain, located in the Mendip Hills.
+Limestone cliffs reach up 150 m from the valley floor and the road leading down the valley is steep, narrow and winding.
+It has many caves and other karst features.
+The caves are located at the lower end of the gorge, near the town of Cheddar.
+The name Cheddar stands for cheese, and the gorge is the place where it is produced.
 There are numerous caves along the gorge, some of which are show caves, others are used for storing and maturing cheese.
 And finally there a more caves which may be visited during a stroll through the gorge.